idalbo/data_engineering_zoomcamp_project/README.md

 ### terraform

-this step generates resources inside your Google Cloud Platform account
+This step generates resources inside your Google Cloud Platform account

 * cd inside the terraform folder
 * if on windows, execute `gcloud auth activate-service-account --key-file $GOOGLE_APPLICATION_CREDENTIALS` (where tue GOOGLE_APPLICATION_CREDENTIALS have been added to the environmental variables of your User, referecing the json with the information)